HappyFunCorp/CMS/README.md

 Dato CMS's user-friendly interface, drag-and-drop functionality, customizable content models, collaboration features, and seamless deployment make it easy to create, manage, and publish high-quality content that engages your audience and helps you achieve your goals.

+### HyGraph

+HyGraph is extremely simple to use.
+If you have any experience with Dato CMS it will feel very familiar.
+They have an abundance of youtube videos to explain concepts, which, in my opinion, is a big strength.

 ## Supports WYSIWYG

 ### Dato CMS